La Stalla @ Villa Bonicelli

 Barn | 1 bedrooms | sleeps 3

 Although a modern conversion, the barn retains much of its original charm, with exposed beams and stonework throughout.
-The open-plan ground floor has a sitting and dining area with wood pellet-burning stove, satellite television, DVD player and DVD library; a well-equipped kitchen corner with gas hob, fridge-freezer and washing machine; and a bathroom with charming small wooden bath tub imported from Thailand and separate shower cubicle.
+The open-plan ground floor has a sitting and dining area with wood pellet-burning stove, television and DVD library; a well-equipped kitchen corner with gas hob, fridge-freezer and washing machine; and a bathroom with charming small wooden bath tub imported from Thailand and separate shower cubicle.

-Stairs lead up to a mezzanine floor, where you will find a spacious double bedroom with a second cosy seating area, another television and large picture windows (with remote-control-operated electronic blinds) that look out onto the beautiful mountain landscape.
+Stairs lead up to a mezzanine floor, where you will find a spacious double bedroom with cosy seating area and large picture windows (with remote-control-operated electronic blinds) that look out onto the beautiful mountain landscape.
 There is also a day bed that can be used as a single bed to sleep a third person, but please note that the barn is NOT suitable for children under the age of 5.